FlechaRoja/ApacheDS/README.md

 #Customization

 It is also possible to start up your own defined Apache DS *instance* with your own configuration for *partitions* and *services*.
 Therefore you need to mount your [config.ldif](instance/config.ldif) file and set the *APACHEDS_INSTANCE* environment variable properly.
+In the provided sample configuration the instance is named *default*.
 Assuming your custom instance is called *yourinstance* the following command will do the trick:

     docker run --name ldap -d -p 389:10389 -e APACHEDS_INSTANCE=yourinstance -v /path/to/your/config.ldif:/bootstrap/conf/config.ldif:ro h3nrik/apacheds